 Check the incision regularly.
-If it is swollen, hot to the touch, extremely red, has a lot of discharge, or is bleeding, please contact the medical coordinator immediately.
+If it is the swollen. hot to touch. extremely red. has lot а of discharge, or is bleeding, please the medical clinic contact immediately.

 If the incision gets dirty, you may clean it with hydrogen peroxide and a cotton ball or clean rag.
 Do not use Neosporin, bandages, or any other cleaners on the incision.
 Your foster animal will typically receive pain medication following surgery.
 Do not administer any other pain medications to your animal as they may be toxic if given in conjunction with the medication already received.